nakulshah04/Art-Generation-w-Neural-Style-Transfer/README.md

 # Art-Generation-w-Neural-Style-Transfer
+This is a personal project from DeepLearning.AI's Convolutional Neural Networks Course

-Using transfer learning to generate new images using a content image and a style image
+It uses transfer learning to generate new artistic images using a content image and a style image